firefly-iii/docs/docs/advanced/rules.rst

 Triggers
 --------

 A rule must spring into action at the right time!
 This is decided by triggers that you can set yourself.
-All triggers must be match (AND, not OR).
 Here are some notable rule triggers that people use often:

 * When a transaction is created
 * When the description is something specific